Delene95/data-science-ai-risk-management-industry-group/README.md

 This repository contains code examples for an insurance pricing example using ML techniques for the Data Science & AI Risk Management Industry Group.

 ## Data
 We are utilising synthetic data generated in So, B., Boucher, J-P., and Valdez, E.A., 2021.
 Synthetic dataset generation of driver telematics. _Risks_, 9(4), 58.
 The dataset is available at http://www2.math.uconn.edu/~valdez/data.html.
-We have included int the `data/` folder for reference.
+We have included it in the `data/` folder for reference.

 ## Aim
 The aim of the investigation is to utilise a motor insurance pricing example in order to evidence instances of proxy discrimination, fairness, individualisation of premiums, and the use of explainability techniques.